Bluestone National Scenic River: Geology and Natural History

 The Bluestone River and the rugged gorge it has carved make up a richly diverse and scenic area of the Appalachian Plateau.
-The river cuts into Mississippian and Pennsylvanian sedimentary rocks of the Mauch Chunk and Pottsville groups in southern West Virginia according to geologic mapping carried out by researchers at nearby Concord University.
+The river cuts into Mississippian and Pennsylvanian sedimentary rocks of the Mauch Chunk and Pottsville groups in southern West Virginia according to geological mapping carried out by researchers at nearby Concord University.
 The modern name of the river is derived from the blueish-colored limestones exposed along the river bed and near the canyon floor.
 The rim of the canyon is mostly framed by sandstone cliffs of the Mississippian-age Princeton Formation (up to 100 ft thick) and the overlying Glady Fork Member (up to 40 ft thick) of the Bluestone Formation.

 More than a thousand species of plants grow in several diverse Appalachian forest habitat types.
 Two hundred species of birds have been spotted in the park.
 The Bluestone also provides excellent areas for watching many mammal, amphibian, reptile and insect species.
 The riverbed habitat is alive with a carpet of macro-invertebrate aquatic species, and supports healthy populations of many warm water game and non-game fishes.
 The Bluestone River is classified as a High Quality Warm Water Stream by the state of West Virginia.

 The headwaters of the Bluestone River begin at an elevation of 3500 feet on East River Mountain near Bluefield, Virginia and flow for 77 miles to Bluestone Lake near Hinton, West Virginia at 1409 feet.